 The mission of the Abilene Public Library is to provide materials, services, and programs to help community residents obtain information which meets their personal, educational, professional, and recreational needs.

-Free library cards are available to residents of the City of Abilene.
-Individuals must present a Photo ID and verification of their current address.
-Library cards are also available, at no charge, to military personnel (active, retired, and family) resident outside of the Abilene's city limits with a valid Department of Defense card.
-You may find printable registration forms, an online registration form, and additional information on acquiring a Library Card here.
+- Residents: Free library cards are available to residents of the City of Abilene.
+Individuals must present a Photo ID and verification of their address.
+Library cards are also available, at no charge, to military personnel (active, retired, and family) outside of Abilene's city limits with a valid Department of Defense card.

-Non-resident cards are available to Texas residents residing outside of the City of Abilene for a $10 annual fee.
+- Non-Residents: Library cards are available to Texas residents outside the City of Abilene for a $30 annual fee.
 Children of non-residents through 17 years of age with parental approval may apply for a library card.
 Identification requirements are the same as those for residents.

-Circulating materials shall be selected books, periodicals, sound recordings, and videotapes.
-The normal loan period is 3-weeks, although this may be adjusted for materials in high demand.
+Circulating materials shall be selected books, periodicals, sound recordings, and videos.
+The normal loan period is 3-weeks, although this may be adjusted for items in high demand.
 Regarding the borrowing privileges of the Abilene Public Library:

 - The borrowing privileges of delinquent patrons are suspended until any overdue materials have been returned.